launderex619/personal-notes/README.md

 # personal-notes
-Here I write all kind of anottations that I found interesting
+Here I'll write all kind of notes that I find interesting